Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Generalized Distributed Cloud Network Control Algorithm

 \subsection{Generalized Distributed Cloud Network Control}

-The developed algorithm, referred to as {\em generalized distributed cloud network control} (GDCNC), is described in Algorithm \ref{alg:GDCNC}, and exhibits two salient features. (i) {\em Decentralized}: it requires local information (i.e., neighbor nodes' queuing states) exchange and decision making, which can be implemented in a fully distributed manner. (ii) {\em Sparse}: for each link $(i, j) $, it selects one duplication choice $(q^\star, s^\star)$ at each time slot, which affects the states of status $q^\star$ and $q^\star - s^\star$ queues at node $i$, and status $s^\star$ queue at node $j$.
+The developed {\em generalized distributed cloud network control} (GDCNC) algorithm is described in Algorithm \ref{alg:GDCNC}, and exhibits two salient features. (i) {\em Decentralized}: it only requires local information exchange (i.e., queuing states of neighbor nodes) and decision making, which can be implemented in a fully distributed manner. (ii) {\em Sparse}: for each link $(i, j) $, it selects one duplication choice $(q^\star, s^\star)$ at each time slot, which affects the states of status $q^\star$ and $q^\star - s^\star$ queues at node $i$, and status $s^\star$ queue at node $j$.
 Therefore, for each node $i$, the number of queues with changing states in one time slot is $2|\delta_i^+| + |\delta_i^-| \sim \mathcal{O}(|\delta_i|)$, where $|\delta_i|$ denotes the degree of node $i$.

 \begin{remark} Note that when dealing with a unicast flow, where all packets have the same single destination, the only valid duplication status is $q=1$ and the only valid duplication choice is $(q, s) = (1, 1)$, in which case GDCNC reduces to DCNC \cite{FenLloTulMol:J18a}. \end{remark}